adyatlov/docker-silverstripe/README.md

 Existing SilverStripe web-site
 ------------------------------------

 1. Create a Docker container.
-This step supposed to be made only when you start your web-site for a first time (you can use different container names for different projects): cd cd path/to/your/existing/silverstripe/project docker create --name my_silverstripe_website -p 3000:80 -v `pwd`:/var/lib/mysql dyatlov/silverstripe start.sh
+This step is supposed to be made only when you start your web-site for a first time (you can use different container names for different projects):

+    cd cd path/to/your/existing/silverstripe/project
+    docker create --name my_silverstripe_website -p 3000:80 -v `pwd`:/var/lib/mysql dyatlov/silverstripe start.sh